alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 be that big of a problem...

-4. I Can See a Way AGI Might Happen, Without Many More Insights
+4. I Can Start to See The Frame of How AGI Might Happen

-Once you exit the realm of formal proofs, it's very hard to argue something is impossible.
-So, for AGI, the best alternative is to first imagine the story of how AGI happens, and then gauge how plausible that sounds.

-(Even if you don't believe AGI can happen, I think this is a useful exercise for figuring out what you believe the current challenges in ML are.)
+Whether you believe in the feasibility of AGI or not, one useful exercise is to imagine we manage to build AGI, fill in the blanks for what happened, and then gauge how plausible that sounds.
+I think this is a useful exercise to do now and then (say every year), because it helps you figure out what the big challenges in ML are, and which ones look attackable.

+In 2015, I did not see any reasonable path to AGI.
+Models were getting better, but only at simple tasks.
+Andrew Ng had given a talk where he said, "as a rule of thumb, I say machine learning can do most things a human can do in 1 second", and in 2015 that seemed true.
+There were several things missing between 2015 models, and something that put the "general" in artificial general intelligence.
-In 2015, I tried this for a bit, and didn't see any reasonable foothold from which you could even attack building AGI.
-Models were getting better, but still seemed fundamentally incapable of doing something "general".
-Compute would help fix that, but I guessed that between compute and algorithms, about 50% of the progress would come from compute, and the other 50% would come from algorithms.
+Compute would help fix that, but I guessed that of the remaining AGI progress, 50% would come from compute, and 50% would come from algorithms and ideas.

-Since then, there have been a lot of successes coming from just scaling up models, and although there are still limitations in current models, I feel AGI progress is going to be 65% compute and 35% algorithms.
+In the years since then, there have been lots of successes based around scaling up models and larger datasets.
+I've been convinced that compute will play more of a role than expected, something like 65% compute 35% algorithms.

-At minimum, so far it doesn't look like we've seen the limits of what larger Transformer models can do.
-If performance scaled for 3 orders of magnitude, (1 billion params to 170 billion params), it wouldn't be too weird for it to scale for another 3 orders of magnitude.
+At minimum, we haven't seen the limits of large Transformers yet.
+If their performance has scaled for 3 orders of magnitude (1 billion params to 175 billion params), it wouldn't be too weird if it scaled for another 3 orders of magnitude, and we already see qualitative differences in performance between GPT-2 and GPT-3.
+The GPT-3 samples are more coherent, make fewer mistakes, and handles long-term dependencies better.

+Additionally, people focusing on GPT-3's text abilities are missing the thread of the plot.
+If you believe [the rumors](https://www.technologyreview.com/2020/02/17/844721/ai-openai-moonshot-elon-musk-sam-altman-greg-brockman-messy-secretive-reality/), OpenAI has been working on large scale, multi-modal learning.
+Presumably, the aim is to take streams of audio, video, and text, shove them all into a single model, and see what happens.
+And for a while, my reaction was, "Cool, but that's much easier said than done."

+However, if you look at the other work OpenAI has put out recently, you can see what they're building towards.
+They put out [MuseNet](https://openai.com/blog/musenet/), a generative model for audio based on large transformers.
+Then more recently, they put out [Image GPT](https://openai.com/blog/image-gpt/), a generative model for images also based on large transformers.

 Story for how AGI happens.